littlebizzy/slickstack/README.md

 ## The Basics

 Much of modern computing history can be traced back to one thing: [Unix](https://en.wikipedia.org/wiki/Unix).
+Indeed, one of the only things about web servers tbat hasn't changed in several decades is the shell (bash) language.
+Keeping long-term support and simplicity in mind, SlickStack is coded entirely in bash scripts.